Tree-lined inland Orange County street with mid-century ranch homes

 SB 9 Approval Timeline: Ministerial vs. Coastal Zone (Months)

-This is not a ban.
-It is a reversion to the pre-SB-9 regulatory framework.
-If your city's LCP permits lot splits and multi-unit development, you can still pursue the same four-unit outcome — you simply cannot do it ministerially.
-You will file a coastal development permit, undergo design review, and wait for CCC certification if the city's LCP requires it.
-The timeline stretches from 60 days to 18–36 months, depending on the city and the complexity of the LCP amendment.
+If the LCP permits lot splits and multi-unit construction, a four-unit outcome remains achievable.
+You will file a coastal development permit, endure design review, and await CCC certification if the LCP requires state-level approval.
+The timeline expands from 60 days to somewhere between 18 and 36 months, contingent on the city's LCP complexity and the commission's workload.

-Under Gov. Code § 66411.7(g), the owner must sign an affidavit stating that they intend to occupy one of the units as their principal residence for a minimum of three years from the date of the lot split.
-This requirement applies to both ministerial and discretionary splits.
-The affidavit is recorded against the property, and violation triggers rescission of the split.
+Gov. Code § 66411.7(g) requires the property owner to execute an affidavit attesting that they will occupy one of the units as their principal residence for no less than three years from the date the lot split is recorded.
+This obligation applies whether the approval is ministerial or discretionary.
+The affidavit becomes a recorded instrument, and noncompliance permits the city to rescind the split.

-• Single-family zoning: The parcel must be zoned for single-family residential use.
-Mixed-use, commercial, or multi-family zones are excluded.
+• The parcel must carry single-family residential zoning.
+Mixed-use, commercial, and multi-family designations are excluded.

-• Fire severity: Parcels in a very high fire hazard severity zone (VHFHSZ) are disqualified unless the city has adopted fire-safe development standards and the parcel meets those standards.
+• Parcels within a very high fire hazard severity zone are ineligible unless the city has adopted fire-safe development standards and the parcel complies with those standards.

-• Historic properties: Parcels on a national, state, or local historic register are excluded.
+• Parcels listed on a national, state, or local historic register cannot be split under SB 9.

-• Prior subdivision covenants: Parcels subject to a recorded restrictive covenant from a prior subdivision that prohibits further splits are disqualified — except that SB 9 disregards such covenants for ministerial splits outside the Coastal Zone.
-Inside the Coastal Zone, where the split is discretionary, the covenant may still bind under the LCP.
+• Recorded restrictive covenants from earlier subdivisions that prohibit further splits disqualify the parcel, though SB 9 overrides such covenants for ministerial splits outside the Coastal Zone.
+Inside the Coastal Zone, where approval is discretionary, the LCP may enforce the covenant.

 Coastal-City Eligibility Matrix